Chiv2-Community/UnchainedLauncher/README.md

    - If desired, check the "Enable Debug DLLs" option for debugging purposes.
    - If you want to skip downloading plugins, check the "Disable Plugin Download" option.
    - Click the "Launch Modded" button to start the modded version of Chivalry 2.
 The necessary mod files will be downloaded and applied.
-5. **Monitor Downloads**: If you are launching the modded game, you can monitor the download progress of the mod files in the "Downloads" section.
+5. **Monitor Downloads**: If you are launching the modded game, you can monitor the download progress of the mod files in the "Downloads" section from the settings tab.

 ### Troubleshooting